 The book is not intended to tell you how Dan went front a neurotic journalist to a Buddha worshipping yogi, but to show you how to hold the wheel in the car that is your life and know that even though accidents might happen, you have 10% of the control over this car.

 Go to your local library and borrow the book or find it on Amazon or in any other bookstore that you love.
+It will convince you to meditate; I really believe that.

 To know which books I am currently reading and which ones I recommend, follow me on Instagram where I always share books that I find helpful and amazing.